Joe Nedney

-Joseph Thomas Nedney (born March 22, 1973) is a former American football placekicker.
+Joseph Thomas Nedney (born March 22, 1973) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football at San Jose State and signed as an undrafted player with the Miami Dolphins in 1996.
-Nedney played in the National Football League (NFL) for the San Francisco 49ers from 2005 to 2010 after having played for the Dolphins, Arizona Cardinals, Baltimore Ravens, Oakland Raiders, Denver Broncos, Carolina Panthers, and Tennessee Titans.
+Nedney played for the San Francisco 49ers from 2005 to 2010 after having played for the Dolphins, Arizona Cardinals, Baltimore Ravens, Oakland Raiders, Denver Broncos, Carolina Panthers, and Tennessee Titans.

-Early years
+Early life and education

 Nedney was born and raised in San Jose, California and attended Santa Teresa High School.
 He lettered in football as a kicker/punter and basketball as a guard/forward.

 College career

 Nedney played college football at San Jose State University, where he was a four-year letterman.
 He graduated as the school's all-time leading scorer with 236 points, going 39-for-70 in field goal attempts (including a school record 62-yarder) and 119-of-132 extra points.
 He also punted as a senior, averaging 37.8 yards per punt on 70 punts.
 In 1998, San Jose State awarded him a degree in recreation after Nedney completed an internship at the Arizona Cardinals community relations department.